Prag8855/aab/content/guides/german-health-insurance.md

 ### Which private health insurance should I choose?

 There are big differences between private health insurance companies.
-Each offers very different options.
-The best option depends on your situation.
+Each offers very different options. **The best option depends on your situation.**

-The best way to choose private health insurance is to ask a health insurance broker.
+The best way to choose is to ask a health insurance broker.
 Their help is free.
 They get paid by the insurance companies when they bring new customers.

 {% include 'blocks/_healthInsuranceQuestion.html' %}